 Discussing the Topics of Your EPA 608 Certification Exam – Part 1

-As a technician who works with refrigerants, you are required to have your EPA certification to prove that you can safely and effectively handle, recover, recycle, and ship refrigerants.
+As a technician who works with refrigerants, you are required to have your EPA certification to prove you can safely and effectively handle, recover, recycle, and ship refrigerants.
 HVAC technicians must be certified under the Environmental Protection Agency’s Section 608 of the Clean Air Act.
-This process includes certification testing in four different sections, with the core section being required for all other refrigerant systems.
+This process includes certification testing in four different sections, with the core section being required for all refrigerant systems.
 This process consists of 25 questions for each section.
 Before you get started, it can help to understand what each certification type entails, as well as the test content to focus on.

 Mainstream Engineering Corporation and EPATest.com are here to help technicians earn their EPA certifications, providing online resources and proctoring to help professionals build their careers and provide better services.

-In addition to learning about the earth’s atmosphere, you will also need to know about our planet’s ozone layer and how its unstable oxygen makeup allows for easy interaction with hydrogen, nitrogen, bromine, and our biggest focus — chlorine.
+In addition to learning about the earth’s atmosphere, you also need to know about our planet’s ozone layer and how its unstable oxygen makeup allows for easy interaction with hydrogen, nitrogen, bromine, and our biggest focus — chlorine.

 Chlorofluorocarbon (CFC) and hydrochlorofluorocarbon (HCFC) are essential components in the use of refrigerants.
 CFCs have been found to have the highest ozone depletion potential, creating a strong need to monitor how these elements harm the stratosphere.
-HFCs consist of refrigerants which include hydrogen, chlorine, carbon, and fluorine.
+HFCs consist of refrigerants that include hydrogen, chlorine, carbon, and fluorine.
 The addition of hydrogen increases the deterioration potential of HFCs, lowering their potential impact on the stratosphere.

 Health and Environmental Impact

 Ozone depletion creates serious concerns for our planet, including its inhabitants.
-This process allows more UV rays to enter through the ozone layer, increasing the frequency of sun damage, which can lead to problems such as skin cancer.
+This process allows more ultraviolet (UV) rays to enter through the ozone layer, increasing the frequency of sun damage, which can lead to problems such as skin cancer.
 Extra UV penetration can also impact marine life, damaging fragile ecosystems.
 UV radiation can also damage crops, further impacting our planet.